February 24, 2026

 How much does it cost to buy a photo booth?

 The Movebooth Classic Kiosk is $2,499.
 It includes an oval photo booth head, dimmable RGBW LED ring, flight case with rolling casters, and 1-year warranty.
-You also need a software subscription: Lite ($49.99/month), Plus ($149.99/month, with lead capture), or Pro ($249.99/month, full lead capture + priority support).
+You also need a software subscription: Lite ($49.99/month or $499.99/year), Plus ($149.99/month or $1,499.99/year, with lead capture), or Pro ($249.99/month or $2,499.99/year, full lead capture + priority support).
 Annual billing saves ~17%.
 Total first-year cost varies by software tier.

 What's the break-even point for buying a photo booth?